Phrase and beyond

 When expanding your brand into foreign markets, it’s important to put in the necessary research and effort to truly understand the culture of your target audience.
 What are their religious beliefs?
 Are they individualistic or collectivistic?
 What are the dominant political and economic ideologies?

-Knowing the cultural and cultural symbols of a foreign target market is critical to making your brand messaging relevant and appealing.
+Knowing the culture and cultural symbols of a foreign target market is critical to making your brand messaging relevant and appealing.
 We have seen quite a few bad translations here, but there are also plenty of examples to the contrary.
 Examples where, by carefully embedding the target culture in the message, companies have managed to create very successful advertising campaigns.

 Many international companies run into trouble when expanding their brand into foreign markets because they fail to do this.
 As a result, customers feel like they and their culture aren’t respected, and the company is only after their money.
 This can cost companies millions of dollars when they have to start all over again.